panda7789/docs.cs-cz/docs/standard/security/how-to-create-genericprincipal-and-genericidentity-objects.md

 ms.assetid: 465694cf-258b-4747-9dae-35b01a5bcdbb
 author: mairaw
 ms.author: mairaw
-ms.openlocfilehash: 1f768242bffe619051779f87e950138ae9fcec6c
+ms.openlocfilehash: 37f5543ceaca83a024132c5d010b6d969876454f
-ms.sourcegitcommit: da2dd2772fcf32b44eb18b1cbe8affd17b1753c9
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 09/27/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71353184"
+ms.locfileid: "74353832"
 ---
 # <a name="how-to-create-genericprincipal-and-genericidentity-objects"></a>Postupy: Vytváření objektů GenericPrincipal a GenericIdentity

-Třídu <xref:System.Security.Principal.GenericIdentity> ve spojení s třídou <xref:System.Security.Principal.GenericPrincipal> můžete použít k vytvoření autorizačního schématu, které existuje nezávisle na doméně systému Windows.
+You can use the <xref:System.Security.Principal.GenericIdentity> class in conjunction with the <xref:System.Security.Principal.GenericPrincipal> class to create an authorization scheme that exists independent of a Windows domain.

-### <a name="to-create-a-genericprincipal-object"></a>Vytvoření objektu GenericPrincipal
+### <a name="to-create-a-genericprincipal-object"></a>To create a GenericPrincipal object

-1. Vytvořte novou instanci třídy identity a inicializujte ji s názvem, který má být uchováván.
-Následující kód vytvoří nový objekt **GenericIdentity** a inicializuje jej s názvem `MyUser`.
+1. Create a new instance of the identity class and initialize it with the name you want it to hold.
+The following code creates a new **GenericIdentity** object and initializes it with the name `MyUser`.

     ```vb
     Dim myIdentity As New GenericIdentity("MyUser")